PlusHaze/TrayNotification/README.md

 <p align="center">

-Tray Notification is a class coded in JavaFX that is used to construct tray notifications on desktop computers.
-The TrayNotification comes with 5 preloaded notification types but also allows users to create their own custom tray.
+Tray Notification is a class coded in JavaFX that is used to construct tray notifications which can be shown on desktop computers.
+The TrayNotification comes with 5 preloaded notification types and 3 animation types, but also allows users to create their own custom tray types.

 <br>
 To use, create an instance of TrayNotification class and define its title, message and notificationType
 <br>